apache/accumulo-website/_docs-2/administration/in-depth-install.md

 general.vfs.context.classpath.app1=hdfs://localhost:8020/applicationA/classpath/.*.jar,file:///opt/applicationA/lib/.*.jar
 ```

-The default behavior follows the Java ClassLoader contract in that classes, if they exists, are
+The default behavior follows the Java ClassLoader contract in that classes, if they exist, are
 loaded from the parent classloader first.
 You can override this behavior by delegating to the parent
 classloader after looking in this classloader first.
 An example of this configuration is: